Holly Hagan: Early life

-Hagan was born in the town of Thornaby-on-Tees, in Northeast England, which is part of North Yorkshire county.
+Hagan was born in the town of Thornaby-on-Tees in Northeast England, which is part of North Yorkshire county.
 For three years when Hagan was a small child, she and her parents lived in a council house in Grove Hill, a housing estate in Middlesbrough.
 She was enrolled by her mother in a private nursery.
 When Hagan was three years old, the council house in which she lived was burgled during the night.
 Sometime later, her mother witnessed three people inside a burning vehicle, and made plans to move elsewhere the following day.
-Ultimately, the family moved to Thornaby-on-Tees, and at the age of four, Hagan was enrolled at St Joseph's RC primary.
+Ultimately, the family moved to Thornaby-on-Tees, and at the age of four, Hagan was enrolled at St Joseph's Catholic Primary School.

 Before Geordie Shore, Hagan worked for HM Revenue and Customs and in sales at a Santander call centre, in hopes of launching a career as a glamour model.
 After applying for, and securing a place on the show she eventually quit her job.